 When employees feel invested in achieving the organisation’s goals they are more likely to work productively towards them.
 This can be through formal or informal incentives, and should certainly be encouraged via an explicit change management component of the plan.

 A change management plan helps teams work around any disruption created by new systems and lets them address any issues head-on.
 For example, managers can implement a training timetable for staff, ahead of the transformation, so that by the time it rolls around, employees are well-versed in how the new technology will work.
-As a result, there should be no loss of productivity while everyone adapts to the new systems.
+As a result, there should be no loss of productivity while everyone adapts to the use of new technology in business.

 4. Communications Tactics and Goals

 Better technology should make people’s jobs easier.
 To get staff on board with any big move in a business, they need to understand how their roles will change for the better, and what the benefits will be.
-New technology often frees them up to focus on more strategic or enjoyable tasks or to get through a backlog of work faster.
+The use of new technology in business often frees time to focus on more strategic or enjoyable tasks or to get through a backlog of work faster.
 Organisations should communicate this information clearly and regularly to drive adoption.